crispgm/crispgm.com/doc/about.md

 All the blogs are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.](http://creativecommons.org/licenses/by-nc-nd/4.0/)

+Powered by GitHub Pages.
+All the articles are written in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) format.
+Generated with [CrispBlogGenerator](https://github.com/crispgm/CrispBlogGenerator), with power of PHP, Parsedown, less and jQuery.

 ### About Crisp
 I am David Zhang, a web developer and software engineer in Baidu, mainly focus on PHP, C, nginx, mysql and awk.